About this listing

 Our quiet neighborhood is in the heart of the action.
 Easy walk, bike or Uber access to clubs, restaurants, parks, the arts and a skipping stone throw to the hike/bike trail on Lady Bird Lake.
 Private entrance studio apartment, tall windows and ceiling, screen porch, shiatsu massage chair.

 My husband and I live in a 1940s bungalow home in the hip and popular Bouldin Creek neighborhood 78704.
-We rent a large clean high-ceiling, bright and cheery 1BR/1BA studio apartment with private entrance via shared screened-in porch.
+We rent a large clean high-ceiling, bright and cheery 1BR/1BA studio apartment with private locked entrance via shared screened-in porch.
+Registered with an operating license through the City of Austin; we absolutely love hosting and are happy to offer suggestions based on your interests.
+It's been a beautiful journey for us to meet so many wonderful folks that have stayed here from all over the world!

 • One block to Barton Springs Road and El Alma, a fabulous interior Mexican restaurant with outdoor patio overlooking the city and happy hour seven days a week.
 Walking distance to lots of other great restaurants and clubs too.